mavryk-network/mavryk-protocol/docs/developer/repository_scope.rst

 coupled to one or more libraries developed as part of the Mavkit project.
 Maintaining such a tool is frustrating, because it often breaks due to changes in the Mavkit libraries it depends upon.
-A possible solution to this problem would be to include the tool in ``tezos/tezos`` repository and develop it together with Mavkit, which allows to discover breakages more quickly and prevent or fix them immediately.
+A possible solution to this problem would be to include the tool in ``mavryk-network/mavryk-protocol`` repository and develop it together with Mavkit, which allows to discover breakages more quickly and prevent or fix them immediately.

-Because the number of helper projects in the Tezos ecosystem is still growing, it's impossible to develop all of them within the Mavkit repository.
+Because the number of helper projects in the Mavryk ecosystem is still growing, it's impossible to develop all of them within the Mavkit repository.
 Therefore it is necessary to select which projects can be merged into the Mavkit repository and which cannot.
 The currently accepted rule is that to be merged into Mavkit, an